Second panel content goes here...

 Already one of Europe’s largest veterinary referral centres for small animals, we are now set to double our existing size with the construction of a 3,000 square metre expansion.

 On Wednesday 25th April, the first turfs were cut by the clinic’s Founders – Professor Dick White and his wife Christine.
-The site had already been cleared and it is envisaged that the extensive works will be completed by the summer of 2019.
+The site had already been cleared and it is envisaged that the extensive works will be completed by early 2020.

 DWR was founded in 2003 and opened with a staff of just three people.
 It expanded rapidly and now provides jobs for over 250 colleagues.
 As a Specialist Centre, we take referrals from first opinion practitioners across a wide range of disciplines, including neurology, orthopaedics, soft tissue surgery, ophthalmology, internal medicine, oncology, dermatology and cardiology.